govau/cga-docs/docs/usage/orca.md

-# cloud.gov.au operationalisation checklist.
+# ORCA - Operations Readiness Checklist of Amazement

 Status: _DRAFT_
-Last Updated: 15 August 2016
+Last Updated: 30 August 2016

 cloud.gov.au is a best of breed hosting platform for applications written to the [Digital Service Standard](https://www.dto.gov.au/standard/).